Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 96
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene96.jpg
       narration: "<p>The eastern Asian holdings are under attack as North Korea can only watch over their fallen ally to witness the plumes of destroyer exhaust fill the sky.
-This is time for Kokang to rise!</p><p></p><p>And with that, my trip down memory lane narrating is over.
+This is time for Kokang to rise!</p><p>And with that, my trip down memory lane narrating is over.
 It’s been such a great episode and time to narrate.
 Seriously, if you guys want to do this, reserve about 8~ hours of time, put on a playlist of music and just do it.
 Make sure you leave a substantial part of time because a non-zero amount of time is needed to accurately analyze what is going on.
 I thought Kayapo was Brazil this entire episode up until they made the Manhattan Project three scenes ago.
-Oh well!I hope my narration was good enough to pass the sniff test!
+Oh well!</p><p>I hope my narration was good enough to pass the sniff test!
 A lovely warm love to our narrators, to our website and showrunner and to you guys for reading!
 Keep it classy guys, and I’ll see you guys around.
-Buh-bye!-LunarNeedle (Procrastinator Extraordinaire)</p>"
+Buh-bye!</p><p>-LunarNeedle (Procrastinator Extraordinaire)</p>"
 ---